chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/wordpress.md

 This will remove the containers and networks created by the `docker-compose up` command.
 In the next example, we'll demonstrate how you can set up a volume with proper permissions to be able to persist customizations such as themes and plugins.

-## Example 2: Customizing a new WordPress Installation
+## Example 2: Customizing a New WordPress Installation
 To persist customizations made to your WordPress site, such as the installation of new themes and plugins, you'll need to set up a volume with proper permissions in order to keep data between container rebuilds.
 This requires having a system user in the container with the same UID as your local system user on the host machine.
 To set this up, we'll create a custom Dockerfile that adds a `wordpress` user with the specified UID (set to `1000` by default, which is typically the UID of a regular user on Linux-based systems) to the `latest-dev` variant of the Chainguard WordPress Image.
 The Dockerfile also changes default permissions on the `/var/www/html` directory to allow the `wordpress` user to write to it.

 Navigate to the `02-customizing` directory to follow along.
-This is how the described Dockerfile included in this directory looks like:
+This is how the described Dockerfile included in this directory looks:

 ```Dockerfile
 FROM cgr.dev/chainguard/wordpress:latest-dev